lubianat/wikidata_bib/README.md

 The overarching goal is to leverage linked open data to navigate your studies and personal notes.

-For this prototype, I`ll select some of the papers from the list of "[The top 100 papers:
+For this prototype, I will select some of the papers from the list of "[The top 100 papers:
 Nature explores the most-cited research of all time](https://www.nature.com/news/the-top-100-papers-1.16224)" list from 2014 and take notes on them.

+Moreover, I will add some of my notes on other topics to see how it scales.

 # Repository structure